sampittko/gatsby-starter-intl-blog/README.md

 # Gatsby i18lized Blog Starter

-Kick off your project with this internationalized blog boilerplate created with ❤️ by [Samuel Pitoňák](https://twitter.com/sampittko).
+Kick off your project with this internationalized blog boilerplate.

 ## Features